lmcai/HGTScanner/README.md

 - Make claims of HGT between two sister lineages based on the user-defined taxon sampling

-- Apply HGTScanner to nuclear genomes (the primary concern is the all-by-all pairwise BLAST is not efficiently optimize for giga-base-sized genomes)
+- Apply HGTScanner to nuclear genomes (the primary concern is the all-by-all pairwise BLAST is not optimized for giga-sized genomes)

 ## I. Prerequisites and installation